artefactual/atom-docs/admin-manual/installation/linux/ubuntu-bionic.rst

-   The command specified below uses the ``--no-install-recommends`` parameter: this is intentional and ensures that only dependencies are installed and not 'recommended' or 'suggested' packages.
+   The command specified below uses the ``--no-install-recommends`` parameter: this is intentional and ensures that only dependencies are installed and not 'recommended' packages.
 If ``--no-install-recommends`` is not    specified, openjdk-8-jre will be installed as a dependency for one of the recommended packages.
 Since openjdk-8-jre-headless was already installed in the Elasticsearch installation section above, we want to prevent installing the openjdk-8-jre package as well.

 .. code-block:: bash